enspirit/yourbackendisbroken.dev/tuto-steps/step-0/index.md

 npm serve
 ```

-Use webspicy in another terminal, as you progress in the tutorial steps on this website.
+Use webspicy in another terminal as you progress through the tutorial steps on this website.